 - Proposals should include a brief outline of the purpose and budget of the workshop, and an estimate of the likely number of participants.

-Please note that for this submission round, applicants may follow the traditional route of submitting hard copies sent by post.
+Please note that applicants may follow the traditional route of submitting hard copies sent by post.
 Applicants also have the option instead to prepare and submit a single PDF file of the aggregated, signed application material to

 .
 In this case it is the applicant's responsibility to ensure that all material is compiled and formatted appropriately.
 In either case material must be received in the office on or before the stated deadline.
 Please do not send a hard copy through the post if you have already emailed your submission.

 Hard copies should be sent to: